 First off, you’ll want to take stock of your current financial information and gather all your necessary documentation to understand your current business costs and finances.
 This will set you up for success later and make the whole marketing budget planning process easier.

-During this step, you may need to consult with your accountant or financial planner to pull sales or revenue forecasts or look at your past years’ revenue to understand what might be realistic for your marketing budget.
+During this step, you may need to consult with your accountant or financial planner to pull sales or revenue forecasts or look at your past years’ revenue to understand what might be realistic to include in your marketing budget template.

 2. Assess your marketing goals